keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 > When we practice deep belly breaths, we are telling the SNS that it’s not needed _right this minute_.

 Something else I’ve noticed about diaphragmatic breathing, I actually digest food more easily.
 This is caused by two things:
-1. Psychologist Megan Riehl noted, “Diaphragmatic breathing massages the internal organs as the diaphragm moves up and down with each breath.”[^35]
+1. Psychologist Megan Riehl noted, "Diaphragmatic breathing massages the internal organs as the diaphragm moves up and down with each breath."[^35]
-2. Nutritionist Sarah Khan pointed out, “The vagus nerve stimulates and regulates digestive organs.”[^36]We stimulate the vagus nerve through diaphragmatic breathing thus stimulating our digestive system.
+2. Nutritionist Sarah Khan pointed out, "The vagus nerve stimulates and regulates digestive organs."[^36] We stimulate the vagus nerve through diaphragmatic breathing thus stimulating our digestive system.

 There are literal books on the vagus nerve.
 If you’re interested in it, there are people way more educated on the topic than I am.
 Feel free to dig in.
 I know I will.